Save big (up to $1,875) on small business tools with our free membership, business.com+

 Our team of business software experts spent countless hours reviewing the industry’s best business phone systems.
 We considered the most popular providers and identified top options for businesses of all sizes.

-For your convenience, we’re highlighting eight of our favorite business phone system providers that offer cloud PBX service.
-Many of these providers use the terms “VoIP,” “cloud PBX,” “hosted PBX” and “virtual phone systems” interchangeably.
+For your convenience, we’re highlighting eight of our favorite business phone system providers that include cloud PBX in their service plans.
+Many of these companies use terms like “VoIP,” “cloud PBX,” “hosted PBX” and “virtual phone system” interchangeably.

 Dialpad